bussierem/parst/README.md

 ## Contributing Language Support

 ### Distribution
 - If you are distributing a new language to a package manager, or distributing an existing language to a new package manager, follow all recommended details for publishing that app.
+- Provide all detail possible in the published package, including:
+  - README detailing the API
+  - A link to this (or your sister) repo.
+  - Description of what Parst does and is for
+  - Installation and Usage instructions
+    - Do NOT forget to include how to import Parst for proper use
 - You must include the MIT License in your package.
 - If you wish to publish the new language support in a separate repo, you are welcome to, however I ask please that you submit a PR here that both links to your repo for that language's support AND links to the published package in the [Packages](#packages) section of this document.
   - If creating a "sister" repo like this, please still follow the standards outlined below for adding support.